Industry Expertise & Guidance

-All injection molding orders have a team of dedicated Fictiv employees working tirelessly behind the scenes to ensure your parts are manufactured on time and to your precise specifications.
+All injection molding orders a team of dedicated Fictiv employees in the U.S. and in China working tirelessly behind the scenes to ensure your parts are manufactured on time and to your precise specifications.

 Your Account Executive will guide you through the quoting stage.
 They will help to gather your design requirements, request manufacturability feedback, and align your budget & timeline needs with Fictiv's manufacturing capabilities.